 Shoreline Setback Reduction Options Reduction Allowance Standard Reduction (min.
-25 ft. setback) $\begin{aligned} Residential - L\left(A\right), (F) \ and \\ (J) \ environments \ (min. \ 15 \ ft. \\ setback) \end{aligned}$ the reduced setback and any critical in cases where the required setback is 60 feet or greater reduce setback by four (4) feet
+25 ft. setback) Residential - L (A), (F) and (J) environments (min.
+15 ft. setback) tl a bercent of the total lot area outside of the reduced setback and any critical areas and their associated buffers as native vegetation. in cases where the required setback is 60 feet or greater reduce setback by four (4) feet a.
+Buildings are designed with windows that orient toward the shoreline.

-${\bf 83.390~Site~and~Building~Design~Standards}$

-- 1. Water-enjoyment and non-water-oriented commercial and recreational uses shall contain the following design features to provide for the ability to enjoy the physical and aesthetic qualities of the shoreline: - a.
-Buildings are designed with windows that orient toward the shoreline. - b.
-Buildings are designed to incorporate outdoor areas such as decks, patios, or viewing platforms that orient toward the shoreline. - c.
-Buildings are designed with entrances along the waterfront facade and with connections between the building and required public pedestrian walkways. - d.
-Service areas are located away from the shoreline. - e.
-Site planning includes public use areas along waterfront public pedestrian walkways, if required under the provisions established in KZC 83.420, that will encourage pedestrian activity, including but not limited to: - 1) Permanent seating areas; - 2) Vegetation, including trees to provide shade cover; and - Trash receptacles. - 2.
-Exemptions The following are exempt from the requirements of subsection (1) of this section: - a.
-Non-water-oriented commercial and recreational uses that are located on the east side of Lake Washington Boulevard NE/Lake Street or on the east side of 98th Avenue NE. - b.
-Non-water-oriented commercial and recreational uses where there is an intervening development between the shoreline and the subject property. - 3.
-Buildings shall not incorporate materials that are reflective or mirrored.
+83.390 Site and Building Design Standards

+1. Water-enjoyment and non-water-oriented commercial and recreational uses shall contain the following design features to provide for the ability to enjoy the physical and aesthetic qualities of the shoreline:

+b.
+Buildings are designed to incorporate outdoor areas such as decks, patios, or viewing platforms that orient toward the shoreline.

+c.
+Buildings are designed with entrances along the waterfront facade and with connections between the building and required public pedestrian walkways.

+d.
+Service areas are located away from the shoreline.

+e.
+Site planning includes public use areas along waterfront public pedestrian walkways, if required under the provisions established in KZC 83.420, that will encourage pedestrian activity, including but not limited to:

+- 1) Permanent seating areas; - 2) Vegetation, including trees to provide shade cover; and - Trash receptacles. - 2.
+Exemptions The following are exempt from the requirements of subsection (1) of this section:

+a.
+Non-water-oriented commercial and recreational uses that are located on the east side of Lake Washington Boulevard NE/Lake Street or on the east side of 98th Avenue NE.

+b.
+Non-water-oriented commercial and recreational uses where there is an intervening development between the shoreline and the subject property.

+3. Buildings shall not incorporate materials that are reflective or mirrored.